lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 See the [OpenTitan bus specification](../../../ip/tlul/README.md) for more details.

 #### Topology
-`top_earlgrey` has a two-level hierarchy for its bus network.
+`top_darjeeling` has a two-level hierarchy for its bus network.
 Close to the CPU is the high-speed cluster, with low access latency.
 Farther from the CPU, through a low-speed bridge, is the low-speed cluster, with higher access latency.